spicy-oil/tag-dqn/README.md

 <!-- omit in toc -->
 # TAG-DQN
-The Term Analysis with Graph Deep Q-Network (TAG-DQN) package contains all code and data associated with the paper 'Atomic Fine Structure Determination with Graph Reinforcement Learning'.
-The package contains the Markov decision process (MDP) environment for a term analysis integrated with a graph deep Q-network for reinforcement learning (RL).
+The Term Analysis with Graph Deep Q-Network (TAG-DQN) package contains all code and data associated with the paper 'Accelerating Atomic Fine Structure Determination with Graph Reinforcement Learning'.
+The package contains the Markov decision process (MDP) environment for a term analysis integrated with a graph deep Q-network (DQN) for reinforcement learning (RL).

 The main idea is having an algorithm that learns from automatic and strictly defined (programmed) term analysis procedures, where tens of thousands of attempts to determine unknown levels are learned (e.g. which level, in what order, and which energy + lines) using reward signals (i.e. human guidance).